renesas-rx/rx-driver-package/source/r_riic_rx/r_riic_rx_vx.xx/r_riic_rx/readme.txt

 * Master transmission, master reception, slave transmission, and slave reception.
 * Multi-master configuration which is that communication is arbitrated between multiple masters and a single slave.
 * Communication mode can be normal or fast mode and the maximum communication rate is 400 kbps at a maximum.
-  However channel 0 of RX64M and RX65N, RX71M, RX72M supports fast mode plus and the maximum communication rate is 1 Mbps.
+  However channel 0 of RX64M, RX65N, RX66N, RX71M, RX72M and RX72N supports fast mode plus and the maximum communication rate is 1 Mbps.

 File Structure
 --------------